-The percentage of land that has been reported as protected against soil erosion in Kayonza district is 52%.
-Rubavu is reported to have the lowest percentage (47.9%) and Nyabihu the highest (94.1%) among all districts.

-Around 78% of cultivated land nationally is reported as being protected against erosion, with Kigali City having the lowest percentage and Southern Province the highest.
+A large percentage of land (88.3%) has been reported as protected against soil erosion in Muhanga district.
+Rubavu is reported to have the lowest percentage (47.9%) and Nyabihu in Southern Province the highest (94.1%).
+Around 78% of cultivated land nationally is reported as being protected against erosion, with Kigali City having the lowest percentage.